BierDav/Kotlinmailer/readme.md

 Kotlinmailer is a Kotlin Mail API, using coroutines and providing DSLs.
 It may be used in a Ktor Backend for verification mails.

-This project is a hard fork from [SimpleKotlinMail](https://github.com/jakobkmar/SimpleKotlinMail) which is no more actively worked on
+This project is a hard fork from [SimpleKotlinMail](https://github.com/jakobkmar/SimpleKotlinMail) which is no more actively worked on.

 ## Features